kstarrmitche/flexbox-froggy-solutions/README.md

    - nowrap: Every item is fit to a single line.
    - wrap: Items wrap around to additional lines.
    - wrap-reverse: Items wrap around to additional lines in reverse.
+- `flex-flow` - combines `flex-direction` and `flex-wrap` as a shorthand.
+It accepts the value of the two properties separated by a space.
+    - example: `flex-flow: column wrap;`

 ### Tricky things!
 - Notice that when you set the flex-direction to a reversed row or column, the "flex" start and end are also reversed of the associated x or y axis.
 So for example, if you did `flex-direction: row-reverse`,  `justify-content: flex-end` would actually push the content to the left!(See level 10 for an example)